dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 or

 $$
+\tag{16}
 \nabla^{t} f=\mathbf{J}^{T} \nabla f
 $$

 where $\mathbf{J}^{T}$ is the transpose of the Jacobian matrix.
-Thus, the gradient in the original coordinate system can be calculated using the transformed coordinate gradient by
+Therefore, the gradient in the original coordinate system can be calculated using the transformed coordinate gradient by

 $$
+\tag{17}
 \nabla f=\left(\mathbf{J}^{T}\right)^{-1} \nabla^{t} f=\boldsymbol{\Lambda} \nabla^{t} f
 $$

 where $\boldsymbol{\Lambda}=\left(\mathbf{J}^{T}\right)^{-1}$.

-Performing such a coordinate transformation significantly simplifies the practical implementation of the FEM.
-The nodal shape functions in the transformed coordinates are fixed and known in advance, thus, it is not necessary to solve the system of equations formed by (4.15) and (4.16) for each element of the mesh.
-Only the Jacobian matrix has to be determined, and the required calculations for the finite element formulation can be easily evaluated.
+As a result, performing a coordinate transformation significantly simplifies steps (9) and (10) of Galerkin's FEM.
+The nodal interpation (shape) functions in the transformed coordinates are fixed and known in advance.
+Therefore, it is not necessary to solve the system of equations formed by (11) for each element of the mesh.
+Instead, only the Jacobian matrix has to be determined.

 <!--
 # Finite Element Method in Finite Element Analysis Workflow and its Application in Analyzing Energy Harvested from a Piezoelectric Cantilever Beam